mysticole928/python/MacOS/python-macos-pep-668.md

 > When a venv environment is activated, it changes the current shell's environment
 > to use the virtual environment's Pythonterpreter and packages.

-## Updating Existing Virtual Environments

-I'm working on a script that will remove/archive/update an existing `pyenv` virtual environment.

-It's not quite done.
-(Shell scripting is something that I do when I have a need.
-Then, I stop.)
-Though, it's close to being done.
-I have to test some of the logic.

-I'll upload it to this GitHub repository this week.
-(I hope.)

-I probably would have had it done today but I spent too much time trying to configure VScode to preview Markdown.
-Last week, I used Obsidian for a couple of Markdown projects.
-It was _okay_.

-That's that I thought then.
-After wading through too many VScode extension and poking at a JSON settings file that looks like a can of alphabet soup exploded, Obsidian is looking much better.